fmolnar-notredame/csb_powergrid/Preprocess/README.md

 Note that these are the original files that our preprocessing has generated.
 Saving these files has been commented out from the scripts above to prevent overwriting the samples.
 This folder also includes `10gen.mat`, which contains the network state of the New England system in the "ps2" format.

-The P matrices (linearized dynamics) are computed for a number of "stress levels", which are different power-flow states where the original power generated and consumed (both real and reactive) have been multiplied by the stress level.
-Therefore the unmodified system is found at the stress level of 1.0.
-These files are saved in subfolders with the corresponding system name.